 Or if it is a class or workshop you need to arrange, then set the day and time, the research or the person you need to connect with.

 We are all creatures of habit and to start something we are not familiar with will take more than a wishful statement if we are to follow it through to a successful conclusion.

-Whenever you decide upon a new goal or a new course of action it will automatically take up your time and energy, in terms of both actionable steps as well as the thinking space that a new goal naturally occupies.
+Whenever you decide upon a new goal or a new course of action it will automatically take up your time and energy, in terms of the actionable steps and the thinking/creative space that a new goal naturally occupies.

 Any other goals that you may have ongoing or that urgently need your attention, can only be achieved according to the amount of time and energy you put into them.

 How often have you started a new goal – or made a New Year’s Resolution – only to give up because you didn’t have time to fit it in?

 You may have then felt as though you had failed at your goal or had no resolve to see it through.
 When in fact, what may have happened is that your new goal was being crowded out by other important matters.